Consumer protection laws in Ontario

 - upholstered and stuffed articles

-These acts are administered by both the Ministry of Consumer Services and Ministry of Government Services.
+These acts are administered by the Ministry of Government and Consumer Services.

 On the ownership, administration and rules for condominiums: